 Earn Your BA Degree in Dance for Secondary Education

 Teach the next generation the art of dance with your Bachelor of Arts in Dance for Secondary Education.
-Offered by the College of Fine Arts and Production in conjunction with the College of Education, this program will prepare you to design, maintain and grow a dance program in secondary schools.
+Offered by the College of Arts and Media in conjunction with the College of Education, this program will prepare you to design, maintain and grow a dance program in secondary schools.
 It includes extensive coursework in different dance forms as well as educational training, such as classroom management.
 From dance history to choreography, students will be immersed in all aspects of dance in order to learn how to teach various forms of dance effectively and design a curriculum that is historically grounded, developmentally appropriate, inquiry-oriented, culturally responsive and based upon state and national standards.

 This Bachelor of Arts in Dance for Secondary Education degree leads to initial teacher licensure.
 It requires student teaching experience in preparation for a career in dance education.
 In addition to classroom studies, dance majors are required to participate in the Ethington Dance Ensemble, which includes four main concerts throughout the year.
 This allows students to experience the entire creative process, from planning and rehearsals to the live performance, from both onstage and offstage perspectives.
 A degree in dance for teaching secondary education students also requires you to participate in the Elementary Dance Tour, which brings an exciting multi-media production to local schools.

 Study Balanced Dance Curriculum and Teaching Strategies for Secondary Education